-Unlike most dried fruit, Eden Dried Montmorency Tart Cherries contain no added refined sugar and we use NO sulfites, chemical preservatives or additives of any kind.
+Unlike most dried fruit, EDEN Dried Montmorency Tart Cherries contain no refined sugar or chemical additives of any kind.

-Fresh harvested cherries are cooled overnight in circulating water, then pitted and 'quick frozen'.
+Fresh picked cherries are cooled overnight in running water, then pitted and 'quick frozen'.
 Through this process they are inspected repeatedly, both visually and by machine.
-The cherries are thawed and infused by immersing them in organic Eden Apple Juice Concentrate that is circulated over them until they reach the right 'Brix' or sweetness.
-The infused cherries are rinsed, low heat dried, and then coated very lightly with a mist of organic Eden Safflower Oil to keep them from clumping.
-The low heat drying is warm air circulated until they are dry enough to become shelf stable, requiring no refrigeration.
+Later, the cherries are thawed and infused with organic EDEN Apple Juice until they reach a shelf-stable Brix or sweetness.
+Infused cherries are low heat dried then misted lightly with organic EDEN Safflower Oil to prevent clumping.
 Contains 1.4 milligrams of anthocyanins (antioxidants) per 45 gram serving.
 A healthy, sweet and pleasantly tart snack.

 The Montmorency cherry is traditionally known as the 'pie cherry' and the 'healing cherry'.
 Where this cherry variety has been grown for generations, the locals attest to its abilities.
 A study at Michigan State University found the antioxidants anthocyanins and their anlyon cyanidin compounds in the pigment of the Montmorency cherry.
 They also found kaempferol, isoqueritrin, and quercetin.
 Research conducted at Brunswick Laboratories in Massachusetts and the Hollings Cancer Institute at the Medical University of South Carolina found that Montmorency cherries contain ellagic acid, a naturally occurring plant phenolic.
 Other compounds of note found in Montmorency cherries are perillyl alcohol and melatonin.
 Dr. Russell Reiter, of the University of Texas Health Science Center, said "We were surprised at how much melatonin was in cherries, specifically the Montmorency variety."
 According to research melatonin is a most potent antioxidant, even more so than vitamins C, E and A; it is soluble in both fat and water and can enter cells that many vitamins cannot.